nemocrys/opencgs_examples/sn-induction_3D/README.md

 It should be noted that mesh generation for the global 3D model requires a significant amount of memory and was performed on a simulation cluster for the example shown above.

 ## Referencing
-If you use this code in your research, please cite our open-access article:
+If you use this code in your research, please cite:

-> A. Enders-Seidlitz, J. Pal, and K. Dadzis, Development and validation of a thermal simulation for the Czochralski crystal growth process using model experiments *Journal of Crystal Growth*,  593 (2022) 126750. [https://doi.org/10.1016/j.jcrysgro.2022.126750](https://doi.org/10.1016/j.jcrysgro.2022.126750).
+> A. Wintzer, *Validation of multiphysical models for Czochralski crystal growth*.
+PhD thesis, Technische Universität Berlin, Berlin, 2024.

 **Note: this reference will be updated soon**